emmajanedrews/base-template/_posts/2018-02-28-is-it-worth-it-to-generate-business-from-online-leads.md

 What we’ve learned is that Realtor.com and Zillow business is market-specific.
 The price per inquiry here at South Central Pennsylvania is going to be vastly different than the price per inquiry in another market.&nbsp;

-Also, due to the way Zillow is set up, **the price per inquiry in one zip code may be dramatically higher than another simply due to temporary demand** depending on how many brokers are investing in that zip code.
+Also, due to the way Zillow is set up, **the price per inquiry in one ZIP code may be dramatically higher than another simply due to temporary demand** depending on how many brokers are investing in that ZIP code.
 They can push the price per inquiry way up.
 Zillow is contract-free, so you are able to keep an eye on the price per inquiry and move your investment elsewhere if necessary.

 {% include pullquote.html %}